Max-Ryujin/Max-Ryujin/README.md

-I'm Max Kannen, a CS student at RWTH University.
+I'm Max Kannen, a CS Master's student at RWTH University.

 ## About Me

 I am Max Kannen, a Computer Science student at RWTH University with a keen interest in Artificial Intelligence (AI).
 My passion lies in exploring cutting-edge technologies and understanding their societal impact.
 My main programming skills are in Python and C#.
-I worked as a software developer before and have some experience working in larger teams on big projects.
+I worked as a software developer before and have some experience working in larger teams on big projects and research.

 ## Education

 - Currently doing my master's degree in Computer science
 - - Bachelor's degree in Computer Science from RWTH University with a focus on math and machine learning
 - Abitur with two awards for extraordinary achievements in math and physics

 ## Skills